17cupsofcoffee/openedge-rest-tutorials/business-entities/basic-rest-business-entities.md

 @openapi.openedge.export FILE(type="REST", executionMode="singleton", useReturnValue="false", writeDataSetBeforeImage="false").
 @progress.service.resource FILE(name="<Resource Name>", URI="/<Resource Name>", schemaName="<DataSet Variable Name>", schemaFile="<Path to Schema File>").
 ```
-* `@program` adds metadata to the class - this is used to link things up behind the scenes.
+* `@program` registers Meta Catalog data - this is unimportant to understand fully, but it is used to link things
+up behind the scenes.
 * `@openapi.openedge.export` denotes that you wish to allow this class to be invoked from an external service -
 in this case REST.
 You may wish to customize the `executionMode` parameter, which determines how the code will be
 executed; however, the others should be left as their defaults.
 The options available for `executionMode` are: